About the Smart and Connected Innovation Challenge

 All communities have problems they struggle to solve.
 Business and organizations also have challenges they can’t address through traditional solutions.
 With available data and the ability to collect data, many of these problems can be solved with innovative approaches to using data and connected technology.
 These problems are rarely unique to one company, organization or community, so once solved, the solution has value beyond its intended application.

-To demonstrate the value of solving business and community problems using data and connected technology, Enterprise Saint John will be supporting up to seven proof-of-concept projects.
+To demonstrate the value of solving business and community problems using data and connected technology, Economic Development Greater Saint John will be supporting up to seven proof-of-concept projects.
 Priority will be given to projects that solve an industry or a community problem and are likely to produce export-oriented products and/or services.

 Selected Proof-of-Concept Projects will have access to the following resources: